sokrypton/ColabFold/README.md

              working on fixing this.
 If you are not using templates, this does not affect the the results.
 Other notebooks that do not use_templates are unaffected.
   21Aug2021  The templates issue is resolved!
+  11Nov2021  [AlphaFold2_mmseqs2] now uses Alphafold-multimer for complex (homo/hetero-oligomer) modeling.
+             Use [AlphaFold2_advanced] notebook for the old complex prediction logic.
+  11Nov2021  ColabFold can be installed locally using pip!
+  14Nov2021  Template based predictions works again in the Alphafold2_mmseqs2 notebook.
+  14Nov2021  WARNING "Single-sequence" mode in AlphaFold2_mmseqs2 and AlphaFold2_batch was broken
+             starting 11Nov2021.
+The MMseqs2 MSA was being used regardless of selection.
+  14Nov2021  "Single-sequence" mode is now fixed.
+  20Nov2021  WARNING "AMBER" mode in AlphaFold2_mmseqs2 and AlphaFold2_batch was broken
+             starting 11Nov2021.
+Unrelaxed proteins were returned instead.
+  20Nov2021  "AMBER" is fixed thanks to Kevin Pan
 ```
 -----------------